-If you need to copy files or directories between 2 different Linux servers, please see this article instead.
+If you need to copy files or folders between 2 different Linux servers, please see this article instead.

 Copy a Directory